TeamGraphix/graphix/docs/source/extraction.rst

 :mod:`graphix.extraction` module
 ++++++++++++++++++++++++++++++++

-This provides functions to extract clusters from a given the graph state.
+This module provides functions to extract clusters from a given graph state.

 .. automodule:: graphix.extraction